Pre & Post-nuptial Agreements

 Technically speaking these types of agreement are not legally binding in this country; however, following the landmark Supreme Court case of Radmacher v Granatino, the Court will now give great weight to these agreements and uphold the terms agreed except in rare cases.
 Such cases might be where either the agreement was not entered into freely by either party, that either party did not have a full understanding of the implications of the agreement at the time of signing it or if it would be essentially unfair to uphold the agreement.
 These agreements cannot override the Matrimonial Causes Act 1973.

 If you are considering entering into a pre-nuptial or post-nuptial agreement the you should take the following steps to ensure the best chance of it being upheld at some point in the future:

-For more detailed advice from a specialist family solicitor please contact us on 02380 713060 for a free initial consultation.
+For more detailed advice from a specialist family solicitor please contact us on 02380 713060 for an initial consultation.